RaqForum 35 No.

-In this case I vote for esProc because it has the ability to directly query and compute a text file or an Excel file in a SQL-like way.
+It would be much simpler if we use esProc SPL.
+It has the ability to directly query and compute a text file or an Excel file in a SQL-like way.
 That’s simple and convenient.
 A one-liner to achieve the above query goal with esProc:

 $()select * from /workspace/orders.txt where O_ORDERDATE>=date('1996-07-23') and O_TOTALPRICE >10000

 Instead of using Java directly, we can deal with many text /Excel data query scenarios conveniently with the help of esProc SPL.
 Find more examples in:

 esProc is integration-friendly.
 Read How to Call an SPL Script in Java to see how we can easily embedded an SPL script into a Java program.